Tilicho Lake Trek- 11 days

 Internet, Charging, & ATM On The Trail

-The internet service is not good on Tilicho Lake Trek.
+The internet service is not good in all areas of the Tilicho Lake Trek.
 Even if you use cellular data, there are many areas with no network at all.
-You may have to go 2-3 days without any network to connect with the outside world.
-Be present in the moment and enjoy the views rather than obsessing over-sharing.
+You may have to go 2-3 days without a good network to connect with the outside world.
+Be present in the moment and enjoy the views rather than obsessing over sharing.
 You'll have a better trekking experience.
 The charging facility is given in the tea houses, and you must pay a few extra bucks.
-We advise getting a solar charger or spare batteries—no ATM on the Tilicho Lake trail.
+We advise getting a solar charger, spare batteries, and a power bank for backup.
+Besides the main cities in Nepal, many other locations are unriable for financial transaction via online due to poor connectivity of internet, like wise we suggest to carry some bucks of Nepali rupees, beside the Kathmandu you can not find easy access of ATMs and exchange center.

 Travel Insurance